FaucetDC/hldc-sdk/README.md

 SourceCode - Latest source code tree (for HLSDK 2.1), this still has errors and is not completed

 En4CEr - Windows CE API Interceptor/DLL Injector for Windows CE.
 Only 3 linker errors.
-Needs to be adapted for the specific task of injecting client.dll
+Needs to be adapted for the specific task of injecting client.dll.
+Requires "211INC" to be the highest priority include directory